tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/lease-file.md

 x-ms-proposed-lease-id: 1f812371-a41d-49e6-b123-f4b542e851c5
 x-ms-date: <date>
 Authorization: SharedKey testaccount1:esSKMOYdK4o+nGTuTyeOLBI+xqnqi6aBmiW4XI699+o=
 ```

 ## Response
 The response includes an HTTP status code and a set of response headers.

-### Status Code
+### Status code
 The success status codes returned for lease operations are the following:

 - `Acquire`: A successful operation returns status code 201 (Created).
 - `Change`: A successful operation returns status code 200 (OK).
 - `Release`: A successful operation returns status code 200 (OK).
 - `Break`: A successful operation returns status code 202 (Accepted).

 For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).

-### Response Headers
+### Response headers
 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?linkid=150478).

 |Syntax|Description|
 |------------|-----------------|